maryjess/cloud/notes/Module-3/AWS/cloud-development-with-aws-cloud9.md

 ---

 > No internet, video bookmark is at 2:08 (AWS Cloud9)

+# I feel like butuh Practical juga :<